IvanGonzalez10/Torretest/README.md

 "npm run start" to the development enviroment.
 "npm run build" to the production enviroment.

-Watch the App at: https://torre-test-five.vercel.app
+Watch the App in the next URL: https://torre-test-five.vercel.app